Clean and green.

 Infection Control Practices

-At Crabtree Dental, infection control is of the highest priority for the safety of our patients.
-We take great measure to ensure our sterilization and disinfection procedures are both effective and efficient, in accordance with the requirements of the CDC and the Best Management Practices of the American Dental Association.
+Infection control is of the highest priority for the safety of our patients and staff.
+We take great measures to ensure our sterilization and disinfection procedures are effective in accordance with the requirements of the Centers for Disease Control (CDC) and the Best Management Practices of the American Dental Association (ADA).
+We have also implemented additional precautions during the COVID-19 pandemic per emergency rules determined by the Texas State Board of Dental Examiners (TSBDE).
+A few of these changes are outlined below:

-Careful attention is paid to the sterilization of the instruments used in our practice of dentistry.
-We process our instruments through a four-step process: decontamination, packaging, sterilization, and storage.
-First, instruments and equipment are transported to the sterilization area.
+We also pay careful attention to the sterilization of the instruments used in our practice of dentistry.
+We process our instruments using four-steps: decontamination, packaging, sterilization, and storage.
+First instruments and equipment are transported to the sterilization area.
 Then they are sorted and cleaned prior to sterilization, and the waste properly disposed.
 Once clean, the instruments are packaged into sterile pouches and placed into a steam sterilizer called an autoclave.
-After they are sterilized, we store them in a dry, protected area until they are ready for use.
+After they are sterilized, we store them in a dry, protected area until we are ready to use them.

 We further assure the sterility of our instruments through the use of several monitoring processes: